hylang/hy/docs/style-guide.rst

 This guide is just a set of community guidelines, and obviously, community guidelines do not make sense without an active community.
+As in Python, we expect the style of Hy to be refined over time in practice.
 Contributions are welcome.
 Join us at #hy in freenode, blog about it, tweet about it, and most importantly, have fun with Hy.

 Thanks